entropy-research/Devon/README.md

 For details, please check [CONTRIBUTING.md](./CONTRIBUTING.md).

-If you would like to contribute to the project, please fill out our [Contribution Form](https://forms.gle/VU7RN7mwNvqEYe3B9)
+If you would like to contribute to the project, please join the discord: [Discord](https://discord.gg/p5YpZ5vjd9)

 # Feedback